cosc2336-ds-alg/assg00/README.md

 ## Task 1: Implement `isPrime()` Function

+To begin with, each task should have an issue created for it in your GitHub repository.
+Got to your GitHub repository and create a new issue.
+You should find that a template is available for each task for the assignment.
+You should create the Task 1 issue now, and if you prefer,  you can go ahead and create the issues for all of the tasks before you begin working on them at this point after copying your sandbox repository.

-Open up the `assg00-tests.cpp` file.
+Once you have the Task 1 issue created, open up the `assg00-tests.cpp` file.
 In this file you will find two `TEST_CASE` sections that are both currently commented out.
 The first of these has a set of checks to test the `isPrime()` function.
 Uncomment just this first `TEST_CASE`.
 After uncommenting this test case, perform a `make build` of your code.
 You should find that the build will fail with the following message:

 ```
 $ make all